jedisct1/turbocrypt/README.md

 # TurboCrypt

-A fast, simple, secure command-line tool for encrypting and decrypting files and entire directory trees.
+A fast, easy-to-use, and secure command-line tool for encrypting and decrypting files or entire directory trees.

 ## What Makes TurboCrypt Different